-Guanella Pass passes through two national forests on its way from I-70 to US 285.
-It begins in Georgetown, CO, in the Arapaho National Forest and climbs to 11,669 feet in 12 miles.
+Guanella Pass ambles through two national forests on its way from I-70 to US 285.
+The paved route begins in Georgetown, CO, in the Arapaho National Forest and climbs to an elevation of 11,669 feet.
 After the summit, it crosses into the Pike National Forest, before ending in Grant.

-It’s breathtaking the whole way and definitely worth a trip, which takes about an hour.
-September and early October are two of the most popular times to drive the pass, with beautiful fall foliage everywhere.
-Both sides of the pass offer something unique, with plenty of forests and mountains to explore.
+It’s breathtaking the whole way and worth a drive, which takes about an hour, not including any stops.
+September and early October are the most popular times to drive the pass due to the beautiful fall foliage everywhere.
+Both sides of Guanella offer something unique, with plenty of forests and mountains to explore.

 Guanella Pass is a remarkable drive between two major highways.
 This national scenic byway connects I-70 and Georgetown, to the north, with Highway 285 and Grant, to the south.

-It begins directly from downtown Georgetown and quickly climbs 12 miles to its summit at 11,669 feet.
-The whole drive to Grant takes about an hour.
+It begins directly from downtown Georgetown and quickly climbs 12 miles to its summit of 11,669 feet.
+The whole drive to Grant takes about an hour if you drive straight through, but you’ll want to take your time and stop for a few photo ops.

 Camping and hiking are the main activities on the byway.
 Mount Bierstadt (14,065′) is one of the easier 14’ers in the state to hike and is accessible from the Summit Area of the pass.
-The three-mile trail to the top takes 3 to 6 hours roundtrip.
-Mt Evans is another 14’er with a trail from the pass.
-You can also drive up Mt Evans.
+Mt Blue Sky is another 14’er with a route off the Bierstadt trail.
+The drive up Mt Blue Sky is in the area as well, but not accessible from the pass itself.

 - Georgetown & Georgetown Lake